 - Between pickups – While working, include the mileage driven between passenger drop-offs and pick-ups.

 - Driving to destination area (depends) – Don’t live in a good zone for rideshare driving?
-If you are heading out for the sole purpose of doing some rideshare driving, deduct the mileage driven to get there.
+Is your app on looking for rides?
+Are you heading out for the sole purpose of doing some rideshare driving?
+You could possibly deduct the mileage driven to get there.

 - Return trip mileage – Follows same logic as driving to destination area.